zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The expressions given above demonstrate that, if all arguments \\((u,m,x)\\) are real, then the magnitudes of the coefficients rapidly oscillate between 0 and 1.
+These expressions demonstrate that, if all arguments \\((u,m,x)\\) are real, then the magnitudes of the coefficients rapidly oscillate between 0 and 1.

 Next, let us turn our attention to particles on the opposite end of the size spectrum, with \\(\vert m x \vert \ll 1\\).
 If we assume that \\(\vert m \vert > 1\\), then it follows that \\(\vert x \vert \ll 1\\) as well.
 The Taylor series expansions of the Riccati-Bessel functions \[[17](#references) (ch 7.4)\] are